-A tropical Hawaiian popcorn mix of dried pineapple, toasted coconut chips, roasted macadamia nuts, drizzled in white chocolate.
-Perfect as a slightly healthier snack mix!
+A Tropical Hawaiian Popcorn Mix of dried pineapple, toasted coconut chips, roasted macadamia nuts, all drizzled with white chocolate.
+Perfect for a slightly healthier snack mix!

 And so do you.